thornview/elixir_lessons/session_1.md

 ## Thinking Differently
 * _"The problem with a completely new programming paradigm isn't learning a new language. ...
 The tricky part is learning to __think__ in a different way."_ - Neal Ford
 * _"OO makes code understandable by encapsulating moving parts.
 FP makes code understandable by minimizing moving parts"_ - Michael Feathers
 * _"Imperative programming focuses on __how to solve a problem__, describing each step as actions. ...
-Declarative programming focues on __what is necessary to solve a problem__."_ - Ulisses Almeida
+Declarative programming focuses on __what is necessary to solve a problem__."_ - Ulisses Almeida

 ## Some Key Concepts of Functional Programming
 * All values are immutable